 Grand Gulf Military State Park is a Mississippi state park located 10 miles northwest of Port Gibson in the unincorporated area that is now the ghost town of Grand Gulf, in Claiborne County.
 It is listed on the National Register of Historic Places and is a Mississippi Landmark.The 400-acre landmark includes Fort Cobun and Fort Wade, the Grand Gulf Cemetery, a museum, campgrounds, picnic areas, hiking trails, an observation tower, and several restored buildings dating back to Grand Gulf's heyday.Grand Gulf was originally a port on the Mississippi River, and in the 19th century before the war shipped thousands of bales of cotton that arrived by rail from Clinton, Mississippi in Hinds County.
 Its population in 1858 was 1,000 to 1500, and the community had two churches, a hospital, theater, town hall, cotton press, steam saw, and grist mill.
 It became isolated later after the Mississippi River changed its course to the west, and the town died without access to the river.
-It became a ghost town after the turn of the 20th century.Use our Port Gibson vacation generator to add Grand Gulf Military State Park and other attractions to your Port Gibson vacation plans.
+It became a ghost town after the turn of the 20th century.Use our Port Gibson attractions planner to arrange your visit to Grand Gulf Military State Park and other attractions in Port Gibson.

 Unable to display map at this time.
 Please try again later.

 We travel to Fayette every year or two for business and usually stay in Natchez State Park.
 But this year we tried Grand Gulf.
 We found the park very nice and well-kept.
 The museum has lots of interes... more »

 sdonaldmsAugust 9, 2017

 This is a wonderful and beautiful park.
 It has full hookups for your motor home, a historic cemetery and buildings, plus a wonderful view of the Mississippi River.
 There is also a pavilion and small c... more »